Filipedu67/projet-master/README.md

     'toulouse'
 ]
 ``

+Note that the data for the given city must exist in the `data` folder.

 -a is an optional argument to use when you want the application to show the analysis of the data.